 How Farley and a varied crew, including the intrepid lady who married him, coaxed the boat from Newfoundland to Lake Ontario is a marvellous story.
 The encounters with sharks, rum-runners, rum and a host of unforgettable characters on land and sea make this a very funny book for readers of all ages.

 Farley Mowat was born in Belleville, Ontario, in 1921, and grew up in Belleville, Trenton, Windsor, Saskatoon, Toronto, and Richmond Hill.
-He served in World War II from 1940 until 1945, entering the army as a private and emerging with… More about Farley Mowat
+He served in World War II from 1940 until 1945, entering the army as a private and emerging with the… More about Farley Mowat